uchicago/shibboleth-oidc/README.md

 ### Claims
 Claims can be configured as normal attribute definitions in the IdP.
 All standard claims that are present in the specification are supported.
-Here is an example of an attribute definition:
+Here is an example of a claim:

 ```xml
 <resolver:AttributeDefinition xsi:type="ad:Simple" id="family_name" sourceAttributeID="family_name">